Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Bitcoin Order Book and Network Data

 In line with our definition in Section~\ref{sec:trcosts}, transaction costs are proportional to the trading quantity.
-We choose $q_t^{i, j}$ as the quantity that maximizes the resulting return for the exchange pair $i$ and $j$ given the prevailing orderbooks at time $t$, the taker fees of exchanges $i$ and $j$ and withdrawal fees of exchange~$j$.
-Accordingly, we account for proportional exchange-specific taker fees (as reported in Table~\ref{tab:descriptives_orderbook}), which increase the average buy price and decrease the average sell price.
-We then use the resulting transaction cost adjusted orderbook queues and apply a grid search algorithm to identify the trading quantity that maximizes the total return for each exchange pair.
-As a last step, we check if the resulting trading quantity exceeds the withdrawal fee that the buy-side exchange charges for outgoing transactions (see Table~\ref{tab:descriptives_orderbook}).
+We choose $q_t^{i, j}$ as the quantity that maximizes the resulting return for the exchange pair $i$ and $j$ given the prevailing order books at the time $t$, the taker fees of exchanges $i$ and $j$ and withdrawal fees of exchange~$j$.
+Accordingly, we account for proportional exchange-specific taker fees (as reported in Table~\ref{tab:descriptives_orderbook}), which increase the average ask price and decrease the average bid price.
+We then use the resulting transaction cost-adjusted order book queues and apply a grid search algorithm to identify the trading quantity that maximizes the total return for each exchange pair.
+As a last step, we check if the resulting trading quantity exceeds the withdrawal fee that the low-price exchange charges for outgoing transactions (see Table~\ref{tab:descriptives_orderbook}).
 If the optimal trading quantity is below the withdrawal fee, we set the trading quantity to zero.
-This data-driven approach thus mimics the strategy of an arbitrageur who aims to maximize profits by optimally accounting for the prevailing orderbook depth and other trading-related fees.
-As price differences obviously can only be positive in one trading direction, we set negative price differences to zero as such scenarios (even without latency) do not correspond to arbitrage opportunities.
+This data-driven approach thus mimics the strategy of an arbitrageur who aims to maximize profits by optimally accounting for the prevailing order book depth and other trading-related fees.
+As price differences can only be positive in one trading direction, we set negative price differences to zero as such scenarios (even without latency) do not correspond to arbitrage opportunities.
 The resulting matrix of price differences thus contains only non-negative values.

-Figure~\ref{fig:price_differences_time_series} depicts the daily average of minute-level price differences based on optimal trading quantities according to Equation~\eqref{eq:tildeDelta} across all exchange pairs.
-We observe a substantial variation over time.
-The average daily price difference across all exchange pairs is on average 33 bp.
-The 90\% quantile is on average 129 bp, indicating a large dispersion of price differences through our sample period.